-AsSalamu Alaikum, my name is Shomaila Khan and I am a Muslim woman of Pakistani decent.
-I grew up in Saudi Arabia, moved to Canada as a teenager with my family who still lives there and then I moved to the USA as a young adult and called this place my home.
-As many women I too wear different hats.
-I’m a daughter, sister, wife, a mother, a Health-care practitioner by trade, a founder and executive director of a local non-profit organization.
-I am honored to be part of the Islamic Speakers Bureau’s Leadership Institute class of 2020 which consists of a group of exceptional leaders who are already making such a great difference in their communities.
+As’salamu Alaikum, my name is Shomaila Riaz Khan and I am a Muslim woman of Pakistani descent.
+I spent my childhood in Saudi Arabia and moved to Canada as a teenager with my family, who still live there.
+I then moved to the USA as a young adult and call this place my home.
+As many women do, I wear different hats in my life.
+I’m a daughter, sister, wife, mother, healthcare professional, and founder and executive director of a local non-profit organization.
+I am honored to be part of the Islamic Speakers Bureau’s Leadership Institute (ISBLI) class of 2020, which consists of a group of exceptional leaders who are already making such a great difference in their communities.

-It seems the stage is always being set for you to move on to your next role and so with the health care background I didn’t hesitate to avail the opportunity to volunteer at Icna Relief’s Shifa Clinic.
-My task was to help assist in running the clinic, manage and train new volunteers to triage patients.
-This wasn’t the first time I was pushed to take a leadership role.
-At the same time another great project Apna Ghar a Michigan based home health care for elderly was established in Georgia.
-The idea came while I was volunteering at ICNA Relief Shifa Clinic every Saturday for a few years.
-I noticed the elderly population was struggling to get some help at home because their families work full time.
-I felt that the Muslim community in Atlanta could benefit from elderly care based on traditional values where their cultural background, language and religion are understood by the trained and certified caregivers.
+It seems the stage has always been set for me to move on to my next role, and so with my health care background, I took the opportunity to volunteer at ICNA Relief’s Shifa Clinic where patients without insurance and from different backgrounds receive free care.
+My tasks were to help assist in running the clinic, manage and train new volunteers, and triage patients, and be a physician’s assistant.
+This wasn’t the only instance I was pushed to take a leadership role.
+At the same time, another great project called Apna Ghar, a Michigan-based home health care for the elderly, was established in Georgia for a few years.
+The idea for this came while I was volunteering at the Shifa Clinic every Saturday for a few years.
+I noticed that the elderly population was struggling to get much-needed help at home because many of their families work full time.
+I felt that the Muslim community in Atlanta could benefit from elderly care based on traditional values, where their cultural background, language, and religion are understood by trained and certified caregivers.

-I was also inspired by Abdul Sattar Edhi, a great philanthropist from Pakistan who started the Edhi Foundation.
-Due to learning about Mr. Edhi’s successful charity work, I started volunteering for projects with various organizations.
-This eventually led me to utilize social media by starting a charity Facebook page called Helping the Community in 2013 to post about the events and fundraisers that were going on in the community both locally and globally.
-Helping the community began as an informative page posting anonymously about families in need facing hardships so others could help.
-Once I got a stronger following, I started posting about small community events.
-Soon this page became a platform where people got informed, volunteered their time for various projects/events, or sent monetary donations.
-By God’s grace and my team’s dedication the page continued to have an impact and grow its following.
-Helping the Community is a Muslim woman led, non-profit Organization which got its 501c3 in 2015.
+I was inspired to do charity work by Abdul Sattar Edhi, a great philanthropist from Pakistan who started the Edhi Foundation.
+Due to learning about Mr. Edhi’s successful charity work, I started volunteering for projects with various nonprofit organizations.
+Then in 2013, I used social media to start my own Facebook page called Helping the Community, to post about events and fundraisers that were going on in the community both locally and globally.
+Helping the Community began as an informative page posting about families in need facing hardships so others could help.
+Once the page built a larger following, I started posting about small community events as well.
+Soon this page became a platform where people got informed, learned about volunteer opportunities for various projects/events, or sent monetary donations to reach those in need.
+By God’s grace and my team’s dedication, the page continued to have an impact and grow its following.
+Helping the Community is now a Muslim-woman-led, nonprofit Organization that became officially registered in 2015.
 Now I have a wonderful team of board members and advisors who share the same passion and have similar goals.
 I make sure my team knows I value their input and efforts.
 We have a relationship of trust and we resolve any conflicts that come our way in a group setting.
-As a leader I wanted to become better and decided to learn from wonderful leaders around me!
-My intention was to network and do more collaborative work to have a greater impact in our community.
-I decided to join the ISBLI program because I always admired the work that ISB does to change the narrative by being involved in the community making a difference by educating and leading by example.
-I was hoping to achieve skills to polish my leadership abilities.
-Especially now in the midst of covid-19 pandemic we need to look at the world’s problems and focus on the solutions to overcome them together.
-There have been enormous shifts in power to benefit humanity and it can happen again!
-Nelson Mandela once said, “It always seems impossible until it is done!”
+As a leader, I wanted to become better and decided to learn from other wonderful leaders around me!
+My intention was to network and do more collaborative work in in order to have a greater impact on our community.

-Over the past 11 months, the Islamic Speakers Bureau Leadership Institute (ISBLI) Blue team was tasked with developing a sustainable mentorship program for the Al Falah Academy’s High school students.
-The aim of the program is to support the high school students to transition into their post-high school careers of college or trade school by having a mentor in their area of interest and possibly having the opportunity for an internship.
-The developed program embodies the following United Nations Sustainable Development Goals: quality education; decent work and economic growth; and industry innovation, and infrastructure.
-This group experience has helped us to understand that leadership isn’t a profession.
-My team for this project is a group of amazing leaders that are serving their communities and collectively bring to the table and meet United Nations Sustainable Development Goals (UN SDG) of creating sustainable cities and communities, no poverty, no hunger, helping build infrastructure, education, vocational training, and receiving good health care.
+Over the past 11 months, the Islamic Speakers Bureau Leadership Institute Blue team was tasked with developing a sustainable mentorship program for Al Falah Academy’s High school students.
+The aim of the program is to support the high school students as they transition into their post-high school life by pairing them with a mentor in their area of interest and possibly giving them the opportunity for an internship.
+The developed program embodies the following United Nations Sustainable Development Goals: quality education, decent work, and economic growth, industry innovation, and infrastructure.
+This group experience helped me to understand that leadership isn’t a profession.
+My team for this project is a group of amazing leaders that are serving their communities with the aim of meeting the United Nations Sustainable Development Goals (UNSDG) of creating sustainable cities and communities; eliminating poverty and hunger; helping to build infrastructure; and providing education, vocational training, and good health care.